sjg10/aoc2021/README.md

 To build:

-    mdkir build
+    mkdir build
     cd build
-    cmake ..
+    cmake -B build
-    make all
+    make -C build

 To run the tests run (from `build`):

     ctest

-To run, add the resource files to `res/` and then run (from `build`
+To run, add the resource files to `res/` and then run (from `build`)

     ./aoc2021